JavaScript Menu, DHTML Menu Powered By Milonic

 Step 4: Bench Test Running Motors.
 Marty shows us how to connect up the Acorn CNC controller to axis motors using the Gecko G540 stepper drive and stepper motors as an example

-Acorn Input and Output LEDs explained along with Power and Heartbeat and Drive enable LED's
+Bonus: Acorn Input and Output LEDs explained along with Power and Heartbeat and Drive enable LED's

-How to register for free Centroid CNC Tech Support on the Centroid CNC Community Support Forum
+Bonus: How to register for free Centroid CNC Tech Support on the Centroid CNC Community Support Forum

-Acorn CNC12 software License ordering process explained.
+Bonus: Acorn CNC12 software License ordering process explained

 Install Manual and Schematics